Moringa oleifera Leaf Supplementation as a Glycemic Control Strategy in Subjects with Prediabetes

 Study dosages are not dosing advice.
 Talk to a healthcare professional before taking moringa.

-MoringaBase has indexed 4 studies examining moringa and gut health and digestion, including 2 randomised controlled trials and 1 systematic review or meta-analyses.
+MoringaBase has indexed 30 studies examining moringa and gut health and digestion, including 8 randomised controlled trials and 2 systematic reviews or meta-analyses.
 Each study is scored 0–100 for evidence quality based on design, sample size, blinding, duration, publication quality, and replication.

 No. Most moringa research is preliminary, and indexed evidence describes associations or effects observed in specific study conditions — not proof that moringa treats, cures, or prevents any condition.
 Talk to a qualified healthcare professional before using moringa for a health concern.

 Doses differ across studies.
-As one example from the indexed research: Dosage protocols not specified in abstract.
+As one example from the indexed research: 2400mg moringa leaf powder daily (six 400mg capsules) for 12 weeks.
 Study dosages are not dosing advice — appropriate amounts depend on the individual and should be discussed with a healthcare professional.

 Moringa leaf is widely consumed as a food, but supplements can interact with medications and aren't suitable for everyone (for example during pregnancy).
 This page summarises research, not safety guidance — consult a healthcare professional or pharmacist before starting moringa.